Vauxhall Mokka SUV - Interior & comfort

 The interior is just as much of a forward step as the exterior, possibly even more so.
 It swaps the traditional layout of the Mokka X for a crisp, minimal design with lots of horizontal lines that accentuate the interior's width.

-Even when fitted with 18-inch wheels in SRi trim, the Mokka is pretty comfortable around town, soaking up bumps and potholes without disturbing occupants too much.
+Even when fitted with 18-inch wheels in GS and Ultimate trims, the Mokka is comfortable around town, soaking up bumps and potholes without disturbing occupants too much.
 At higher speeds the suspension can struggle to deal with badly scarred tarmac but overall it stays composed and fairly refined, with only some tyre roar really noticeable.

 Vauxhall Mokka dashboard